orangeui/orange/storybook/vue/README.md

 ---

 # Storybook
-Orange Vue documentation is based on [Storybook](https://storybook.js.org/) where you can get all informations about components and their props.
+Orange Vue documentation is based on [Storybook](https://storybook.js.org/) where you can get all the informations about components and their props.

 Most of our components have ability to be tried as Tryout / Live Example of applying different props.